19pawel970415/Coinpanion/README.md

 For support or questions:
 - Open an issue on the project's GitHub repository.
-- Contact the project maintainer via email (if available).
+- Contact the project maintainer via email (19pawel970415@gmail.com).

 Feel free to adjust or add additional sections as necessary!